ecumenopoliz/Image-Recognition-Application/README.md

 Launch Application
 ---------------------------------------
-Frontend can be launched using an android studio emulator: in command line interface: npx react-native start
+Frontend can be launched using an android studio emulator: \n in command line interface: \n npx react-native start \n

-in another command line interface: npx react-native run-android
+in another command line interface:\n npx react-native run-android\n

 --------------------------------------
 to run on android phone: